ROBERT SIEGEL, HOST:

 SORKIN: Thank you for having me.

 SIEGEL: New York Times editor and business columnist Andrew Ross Sorkin speaking about Irvning Picard.
 He's the lawyer trying to recover funds for victims of Bernard Madoff's ponzi scheme.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.